 It was a dragon.

-My heart tripped and my gun hand jerked, convinced for the briefest of moments that the three-story-tall beast rearing up on its haunches was alive.
-But the way the light glinted on its smooth hide made my practical mind realize that this was a statue, made of flawlessly smooth metal.
+My heart tripped and my gun hand jerked, convinced for the briefest moment that the three-story-tall beast rearing up on its haunches was alive.
+But the way the light glinted on its shiny hide made my practical mind realize that this was a statue, made of flawlessly smooth metal.
 The beast itself couldn’t be an actual dragon, because this was an alien world, and the very atmosphere in this room declared it and the towering figure of white and gold and cerulean to be centuries old.
 Yet it bore a striking resemblance to the creatures from my childhood stories: a long, serpentine body.
 Two sets of powerful legs tipped with blade-like claws.
 A great crest burst from its skull and cheekbones, sloping backwards over its neck.
 Two pairs of wings flared from the shoulders and hips, small and large like a butterfly, and the second set’s wing membrane extended over its haunches, thinning halfway down the tail only to flare out again in a beautiful wave.
 This was a creature meant to fly, and fly with stunning power and grace.
-Both pairs of eyes, one set above the other, were shining, lifeless black orbs that nevertheless seemed to stare down at us with calm intelligence.
+Both pairs of eyes, one set above the other, were lifeless black orbs that nevertheless seemed to stare down at us with calm intelligence.
 Shining points of light flared at its joints, and along its torso and legs were gleaming attachments like armor, as if the creature had been a massive alien warhorse.
 I marveled that an object of such obviously advanced technology could look so ancient and regal.

 It was beautiful.
 Absolutely, stunningly beautiful.